apoorvasa03/Practice/react/index.md

 8. ### When to use a Class Component over a Function Component?
       If the component needs *state or lifecycle methods* then use class component otherwise use function component.
       *However, from React 16.8 with the addition of Hooks, you could use state , lifecycle  methods and other features that were only available in class component right in your function component.*
-      *So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries *
+      *So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries*

 9. ### What is the virtual DOM?
 How does react use the virtual DOM to render the UI?
       1. virtual DOM is a concept where a virtual representation of the real DOM is kept inside the memory and is synced with the real DOM by a library such as ReactDOM.

       2. why virtual DOM was introduced ?
 DOM manipulation is an integral part of any web application, but DOM manipulation is quite slow when compared to other operations in JavaScript.
 The efficiency of the application gets affected when several DOM manipulations are being done.
 Most JavaScript frameworks update the entire DOM even when a small part of the DOM changes.
       For example, consider a list that is being rendered inside the DOM.
 If one of the items in the list changes, the entire list gets rendered again instead of just rendering the item that was changed/updated.
 This is called inefficient updating.
       To address the problem of inefficient updating, the react team introduced the concept of virtual DOM.

       3. React uses two virtual DOMs to render the user interface.
 One of them is used to store the current state of the objects and the other to store the previous state of the objects.
 Whenever the virtual DOM gets updated, react compares the two virtual DOMs and gets to know about which virtual DOM objects were updated.
 After knowing which objects were updated, react renders only those objects inside the real DOM instead of rendering the complete real DOM.
-This way, with the use of virtual DOM, react solves the problem of inefficient updating
+This way, with the use of virtual DOM, react solves the problem of inefficient updating.

+10. ### What are the differences between controlled and uncontrolled components ?
+      1. Controlled component: In a controlled component, the value of the input element is controlled by React.
+We store the state of the input element inside the code, and by using event-based callbacks, any changes made to the input element will be reflected in the code as well.

+      2. Uncontrolled component: In an uncontrolled component, the value of the input element is handled by the DOM itself.
+Whenever the value of the input element is changed, event-based callbacks are not called.
+Basically, react does not perform any action when there are changes made to the input element.
+      To access the value of the input element of uncontrolled component, we can use ref. ```<input type='file'/>``` is always uncontrolled component.

+11. ### What are props in React?
+    *Props* are inputs to components.
+They are data passed down from a parent component to a child component.

+    The primary purpose of props in React is to provide following component functionality:

+    1. Pass custom data to your component.
+    2. Trigger state changes.

+12. ### What is prop drilling in React?
+      Sometimes while developing React applications, there is a need to pass data from a component that is higher in the hierarchy to a component that is deeply nested.
+To pass data between such components, we pass props from a source component and keep passing the prop to the next component in the hierarchy till we reach the deeply nested component.

+      The disadvantage of using prop drilling is that the components that should otherwise be not aware of the data have access to the data.

+13. ### What is React Hooks?
+      React Hooks are the built-in functions that permit developers for using the state and lifecycle methods within React components.
+These are newly added features made available in React 16.8 version.
+Each lifecycle of a component is having 3 phases which include mount, unmount, and update.
+Along with that, components have properties and states.
+      Using Hook, all features of React can be used without writing class components

+14. ### Explain React Hooks?
+     Hooks are functions that let us “hook into” React state and lifecycle features from a functional component.

+15. ### What are the rules that must be followed while using React Hooks?
+      There are 2 rules which must be followed while you code with Hooks:
+      1. React Hooks must be called only at the top level.
+It is not allowed to call them inside the nested functions, loops, or conditions.
+      2. It is allowed to call the Hooks only from the React Function Components.

+16. ### What is the use of useEffect React Hooks?

 7. ### What are Pure Components?